-Norfolk Southern operates the primary rail line within the county which runs parallel to Interstate 81.
+Norfolk Southern operates the only rail line within Washington County.
+The line bisects the county running parallel to Interstate 81.
 Norfolk Southern operates approximately 21,000 route miles in 22 eastern states and 2,100 miles in Virginia.
 The rail line serves all major eastern ports and operates two intermodal corridor routes in Virginia.
 The north-south mainline throughout Virginia bisects Washington County and is part of the Crescent Corridor.
 This corridor spans many states extending from New Orleans/Memphis to New Jersey.
 The line through the county terminates in Memphis.
 The principal train types on the Crescent Corridor are domestic intermodal, general merchandise and auto trains.
 As of first quarter 2014, the average train trips were 12 per day.
-(Source: Norfolk Southern) There is no passenger rail service in the region.
+There is no passenger rail service in the region.
 Amtrak's Northeast Connector passenger train, currently originating and ending in Lynchburg, Virginia, will be extended to Roanoke by 2017.
 Extension of passenger train service on to Bristol from Roanoke will be beneficial for commuters and tourism in Washington County.

-Recommended future projects for the Crescent Corridor included in the Virginia Statewide Rail Plan are intended to divert freight shipments from highway to rail expand rail capacity, and facilitate the expansion of Amtrak service to Roanoke and Bristol.
+Recommended future projects for the Crescent Corridor included in the Virginia Statewide Rail Plan are intended to divert freight shipments from highway, expand rail capacity, and to facilitate the expansion of Amtrak service to Roanoke and Bristol.
 Funding for these projects will be programmed through the Six-Year Improvement Program.
-There are many advantages for the county should these recommendations come to fruition.

 Washington County has supported rail in years past.
-The Board of Supervisors passed a resolution supporting "Steel Interstate" service in the I-81 corridor in 2009.
+The Board of Supervisors passed a resolution supporting "Steel Interstate" service along the I-81 corridor in 2009.
 This system includes a network of electrified railroad mainlines designed to provide maximum diversion of truck freight to rail and accommodate passenger and freight service on the same system.
 The line proposed would be double-tracked and grade separated.
-This line follows a portion of the Norfolk Southern Crescent Corridor but the plan is not supported by Norfolk Southern
+This line follows a portion of the Norfolk Southern Crescent Corridor but the plan is not supported by Norfolk Southern.